naturepoems/naturepoems/quotes/The Chicago Imagists (1920s–1930s)/Lorine Niedecker/index.md

 ---
 layout: author
 title: Lorine Niedecker
-description: "An influential poet associated with the Objectivist movement, Niedecker's work often highlighted the beauty of her natural surroundings in Wisconsin, blending personal reflection with observations of the natural environment."
+description: "A member of the Objectivist movement, Niedecker's poetry often focuses on nature, the environment, and her experiences in rural America, showcasing her love for the natural world."
 subject: "The Chicago Imagists (1920s–1930s)"
 parent: The Chicago Imagists (1920s–1930s)
 permalink: /The Chicago Imagists (1920s–1930s)/Lorine Niedecker/